New York attorney general seeks Trump’s deposition as part of civil fraud investigation

 Prosecutors appear to have dug deeply into these properties, according to court papers and people familiar with the investigation.
 They have compiled reams of emails, planning documents and financial data, even seeking the initiation fees Trump charged golf club members as far back as a decade ago.
 In Los Angeles, they have asked for geology reports on the rock layers under Trump’s course, where the value was affected by a history of landslides.

-Earlier this year, in a joint investigation with Manhattan District Attorney Cy Vance, James charged Allen Weisselberg, the chief financial officer of the Trump Organization, and two Trump corporate entities with tax crimes.
+Earlier this year, in a joint investigation with Manhattan District Attorney Cyrus Vance Jr., James charged Allen Weisselberg, chief financial officer of the Trump Organization, and two Trump corporate entities with tax crimes.

-In that case, prosecutors alleged that Weisselberg had hidden some of his own compensation — and the compensation of other Trump executives — from tax authorities, to lower the taxes they owed.
+In that case, prosecutors alleged that Weisselberg had hidden some of his own compensation — and the compensation of other Trump executives — from tax authorities to lower the taxes they owed.
 Prosecutors alleged that Weisselberg had avoided paying more than $900,000 over 15 years.

 Weisselberg and the Trump companies all pleaded not guilty.
 The former president was not accused of any wrongdoing in that case.

-Shayna Jacobs in New York contributed to this story.
+Shayna Jacobs in New York contributed to this report.